vladimirlojanica/ideas/README.md

 Existing:

- * This could be similar to Douglas Engelbart's Demo where he interacts with a grocery list where the pinned shell output could be marked as the user works his way through the list.
+ * This could be similar to Douglas Engelbart's Demo where he interacts with a grocery list by marking off items as he goes.

 ## 94. Policy Tracking